Melapress/wp-security-audit-log/readme.txt

 = 2.4.1 (2016-04-20) =

-Read the [WP Security Audit Log 2.4 release notes](https://www.wpsecurityauditlog.com/wordpress-user-monitoring-plugin-releases/timezone-settings) for a detailed overview of what is new in this version.
+Read the [WP Security Audit Log 2.4 release notes](https://www.wpsecurityauditlog.com/wordpress-user-monitoring-plugin-releases/wp-security-audit-log-2-4-1-released/) for a detailed overview of what is new in this version.

 * **New Features**
-	* New setting allowing the users to select the alerts' timestap (UTC or WordPress' configured timezone)
+	* New setting allowing the users to configure the timestamp of the alerts.
+Read the FAQ [How to change the time zone in the WordPress Audit Trial](https://www.wpsecurityauditlog.com/wordpress-user-monitoring-plugin-documentation/faq-change-time-zone-wordpress-audit-trail/) for more information.

 * **New WordPress Security Alerts for Content title changes**
 	* 2086: User changed the title of a post
 	* 2087: User changed the title of a page
 	* 2088: User changed the title of a custom post type

+* **Improvements**
+	* Implemented AJAX calls for when migrating the WordPress Audit Trail between databases with the [External DB add-on](https://www.wpsecurityauditlog.com/extensions/external-database-for-wp-security-audit-log/)

 = 2.4 (2016-03-28) =